GrinonBarrett/Taksidos/Core Rules/Creatures/Quillier.md

 #### Special Features

-**Prickly**: ANy creature which brawls with the quillier or inflicts an attack against it as a result of trampling, is subject to a piercing attack.
+**Prickly**: Any creature which brawls with the quillier or inflicts an attack against it as a result of trampling, is subject to a piercing attack.
 If the attack is a critical hit, it is treated as atoxic attack.

+**Dash**: The quillier may sprint twice in a round without incurring fatigue if it did not sprint during the previous round.

 **Puncturing Quill**: As a reaction, the quillier may fire a quill at a creature in its rear facing.
 This is treated as a piercing attack.